-Come October 2018 Canadians and tourists will finally be able to take part in the legal recreational cannabis sales.
-However, we’ll all have to wait awhile to get access to some of our favorite products like beverages, edibles, & extracts meant for vaping.
-This is the government’s response to what they call ‘unique risks’ to the regulation of these types of infused or extracted cannabis treats.
-Among these risks are how to package them, suggested dosages, and more.
+Come October 2018, Canadians and tourists will finally be able to take part in legal recreational cannabis sales.
+However, we’ll all have to wait a while to access some of our favorite products, like beverages and edibles, and extracts meant for vaping.
+This is the government's response to what they call ‘unique risks’ to the regulation of these infused or extracted cannabis treats.
+Among these risks are concerns about how to package them and suggested dosages.

-Unfortunately, the time it takes between recreational cannabis going live and the introduction of these crucial products may allow the black market to regain traction.
-With the goal of legalization set at snuffing out the black market, it seems the lapse in legalizing extracts, edibles, and beverages may cause some issues.
+Unfortunately, the time it will take between recreational cannabis going live and the introduction of these crucial products may allow the black market to regain traction.
+If the goal of legalization is to snuff out the black market, it seems the lapse in legalizing extracts, edibles, and beverages may cause some issues.

 Cara Wietstock is a native Californian living in Washington state with almost a decade of budtender experience and even more stoner experience.
 While she's not pontificating on the current state of cannabis for Roottie, she is practicing yoga, sipping CBD infused teas and hiking through the Pacific Northwest.